Play on Lies

 Authors

 Julia Greip (b.
-1992) is a Swedish larper, writer, designer and organizer (known for example for Pleasing Women, Stenrike and Libertines).
-She has a passion and eye for dissecting and re-constructing social norms and communication, and a fascination with the subtle magic of archetypes.
-She has a B.A. in behavioral sciences, and has written academically about larp.
+1992) is a Swedish larper, writer, designer and organizer (best known for Pleasing Women, Stenrike and Libertines).
+The fine line (or long jump) between social realism and the sensually divine makes her tick.
+She is passionate about historical undergarments, meaningful eye contact and finding what truly connects people.
+She has a B.A. in behavioral sciences.
 She shares reflections on larp and other relevant subjects on the blog Flickers: https://flickers-blog.blogspot.com